 route to knowledge and understanding, and occasionally uses magic to punish

-its students (unlike Hogwarts School of Witchcraft and Wizardry, which has a
+its students (unlike at Hogwarts School of Witchcraft and Wizardry, there is no

 policy against this).
 Unlike most settlements on the island, it has